saviobatista/sbs-logger/README.md

 - **Ingestor**: Connects to SBS sources and publishes messages to NATS
 - **Logger**: Subscribes to messages and writes to daily log files
-- **Tracker**: Processes messages, tracks aircraft states, and manages flight sessions
+- **Tracker**: Processes messages, tracks aircraft states, manages flight sessions, and handles database migrations
-- **Migrate**: Database schema management and migrations
 - **NATS**: Message broker for inter-service communication
 - **TimescaleDB**: Time-series database for aircraft states and statistics
 - **Redis**: Caching layer for active aircraft and flight data